joshlong-attic/joshlong.github.io/content/jl/blogPost/my-father-has-dementia.md

 status=published
 ~~~~~~

 I got  a phone call Monday evening that would change everything: the devastating news that my father had been diagnosed with dementia.
 I spent the entire night (before a long day before two large customers, no less!) of the news of the diagnosis talking to my father and talking to my elder brother Troy about next steps.
 I felt - I still feel - lost.
 I don't know much about dementia [so I asked on Twitter]() for any insight people could share on the matter.
 What I got was a deluge of people responding with kindness, compassion and wisdom in both private and public channels.
 My tweets are synchronized with Facebook and so there, again, I was overwhelmed with oceans of kindness.
 Thank you, very much, everyone.

+## Things I've Learned So Far

-I got lots of great tips from folks and from soaking up a book recommendation (called [the 36 Hour Day]()):
+I got lots of great tips from folks and from soaking up a book recommendation (called [the 36 Hour Day](https://www.amazon.com/36-Hour-Day-Alzheimer-Disease-Dementias/dp/1455521159)):

 Figure out _designated power of attorney_ (DPOA) as soon as possible.
 A person will soon lose the ability to be trusted with their own destiny, legally.
 It's important that when there's a crisis, somebody entrusted is able to act.